USGS Volcanoes: Notices released in the last day.

 The Alaska Volcano Observatory is a cooperative program of the U.S. Geological Survey, the University of Alaska Fairbanks Geophysical Institute, and the Alaska Division of Geological and Geophysical Surveys.

-CASCADES VOLCANO OBSERVATORY WEEKLY UPDATE
+CALIFORNIA VOLCANO OBSERVATORY WEEKLY UPDATE

 U.S. Geological Survey